 Jude and Emma, volunteers from the UK, take stock of the needs of Heri Junior considering everything from desks to staircases.

 Kuljit and Emma, volunteers from the UK, discuss the plan for the measurement of the youngest children, much to the amusement of the older children looking on.
-Young pupils have their height and weight measured every six months at least, to ensure that they are developing healthily.
-This is just one of Porridge and Rice's key metrics.
+Young pupils have their height and weight measured every six months at least, to ensure that they are developing healthily, a metric used to evaluate the Feeding and Nutrition programme.

 Every opportunity to pose for a photograph, Leonie, Kuljit, Vish, and Luan, all volunteers from the UK, gather to record a memory with the late John Obonyo, after looking around the chicken house on the shamba in Githogoro.